NicolasGGod/NicolasGGod/_posts/2020-11-15-A-Career-in-Data-Science-2-qna-with-myself.md

 First of all, I would only qualify an endeavor as a total failure if I fail to learn anything out of it.
 Otherwise, a certain share of drawbacks, mistakes and wasted efforts are just part of any hard work, so the best is just to not linger on them, learn what you can and turn the page.
 Nevertheless, there are good habits that help to avoid or at least minimize the impact of failures.
 Here are two that apply to many situations.

-1. Start small: start with the simplest good solution to a problem, even if it's clearly not the best.
-Then work up from there and use it as a benchmark.
+1. Start small: start with the simplest good solution to a problem, even if it's clearly not the best, it might just be sufficient.
+If not, use it as a benchmark to evaluate the next steps.
-2. Fail fast: test your solutions, seek feedback, do it early and often.
+2. Fail fast: test your solutions, seek feedback from peers and stakeholders, do it early and often.

 How has Covid 19 impacted your industry?
 Your job?
 --------------------------------------------------